nbes4/spektrum-packet-analyzer/README.md

    Add this extension to your Saleae Logic Analyzer software.

 2. **Connect the Receiver**
-   Connect the TX pin of your Spektrum™ Receiver to a channel on the Saleae Logic Analyzer.
+   Connect the TX data pin of your Spektrum™ Receiver to a channel on the Saleae Logic Analyzer.

 3. **Configure the Async Serial Analyzer**
    - Attach an Async Serial Analyzer to the channel in the Saleae Logic software.